Bharat9848/notes/security.md

 ---

+# Encryption
+## Encryption algorithm
+  - AES
+  - DES
+  - Blowfish
+  - Twofish
+  - RC4, RC5, RC6
+## Symmeteric encryption
+  - Same key is used by both receiver and sender.
+  - key size max length is 256 bit.
+## Asymmeteric encryption
+  - Also known as Public Key Infrastructure(PKI)
+  - receiver send its public key to sender. sender encrypts the message using receiver's key and sends the message. receiver decrypt the message using its private key.
+  - key size is around 2048 bit.

+---

 # Attacks
  - Attack surface can be input of the program which includes http protocol properties like header, parameters cookies, filesystem, system property.
 Similar it can be the output of the program like responses, write to filesystem, database execute query etc
  - Man in the middle attack